-Students who successfully complete the program will be granted 2 credits by Rhodes College which are transferable according to the policies of the home institution.
+Students who successfully complete the program will be granted 2 credits by Rhodes College that are transferable according to the policies of the receiving institution.
 To transfer these credits to other institutions, students must contact the Rhodes Registrar and request that their transcript be forwarded.

 Can students spend one week in the program if another commitment coincides with the SWI?

 No. Because coursework constitutes 2 college credits, students must attend all 12 days of the program.
 Students who cannot meet that schedule are encouraged to participate another year.

 Students will be required to type their work for class and may use the Rhodes computers and printers to do so.
 While students need not have their own computer, many bring a laptop or desktop for ease of use.